-(f) Receivables
+(g) Receivables

 A receivable is recognised when the Company has an unconditional right to receive consideration.
 A right to receive consideration is unconditional if only the passage of time is required before payment of that consideration is due.

-Receivables are stated at amortised cost less allowance for credit losses (see note 2(g)(i)).
+Receivables are stated at amortised cost using the effective interest method less allowance for credit losses (see note 2(e)(i)).